lokeshbhatt/cowin-prompter/README.md

 #
 # cowin-prompter
+#
+#
+## Introduction
-## Introduction: In order to secure a vaccination slot, one need to locate an available slot first, which is a game of speed. cowin-prompter runs on you laptop, talks directly to cowin data source via REST APIs and alerts on finding slot matching your criteria [state/district/pincode, age, feetype]
+### In order to secure a vaccination slot, one need to locate an available slot first, which is a no less than a game of speed.
+###    - cowin-prompter runs on you laptop (no third parties, i.e., no contacts sharing)
+###    - Talks directly to cowin data source via REST APIs (no intermediary hopes, i.e., faster responses)
+###    - Alert for slots of multiple matching criterias (state/district/pincode, age, feetype) (no need to interact interactively)
+#
+#
 ### Developer: [Lokesh Bhatt (Technology Architect & Python Enthusiast) ](https://www.linkedin.com/in/lokesh-bhatt-796a2ab/)
 ### (C) Copyright 2021 Lokesh Bhatt
 #### This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+#
 ## Special thanks for [Dr. Bharat Bhatt](https://www.linkedin.com/in/bharat-bhatt-33010748/) for his support & contributions.
 #
 #